-- 24.1 The statutory guidance makes clear that schools are expected to assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
-This means being able to demonstrate both a general understanding of the risks affecting children and young people in the area and a specific understanding of how to identify individual children who may be at risk of radicalisation and what to do to support them. - 24.2 We appreciate that schools are in an important position to identify risks within a given local context and that it is important that schools understand these risks so that they can respond in an appropriate and proportionate way.
+- 28.1 The statutory guidance makes clear that schools are expected to assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
+This means being able to demonstrate both a general understanding of the risks affecting children and young people in the area and a specific understanding of how to identify individual children who may be at risk of radicalisation and what to do to support them. - All EMET schools will review their Prevent Risk assessments and action plans in line with the updated guidance, taking into account their counter terrorism local profile documents.
+(CTLP) - 28.2 We appreciate that schools are in an important position to identify risks within a given local context and that it is important that schools understand these risks so that they can respond in an appropriate and proportionate way.
 In exercising our specific duty under Prevent we seek to protect children and young people from being drawn into, and against, the messages of all violent extremism.
-This includes and is not restricted to Daesh, AQ, Far Right, Neo Nazi, White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups and extremist Animal Rights risk.

-- 24.3 There is no single way of identifying an individual who is likely to be susceptible to a terrorist ideology.
+This includes and is not restricted to Daesh, AQ, Far Right, Neo Nazi, White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups and extremist Animal Rights risk. - 28.3 There is no single way of identifying an individual who is likely to be susceptible to a terrorist ideology.
 As with managing other safeguarding risks, staff should be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
 Children at risk of radicalisation may display different signs or seek to hide their views.
 School staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately.
-The Prevent duty does not require teachers to carry out unnecessary intrusion into family life but as with any other safeguarding risk, they must take action when they observe behaviour of concern. - 24.4 Furthermore, the Trust is aware that young people can be exposed to extremist influences or prejudiced views from an early age, which emanate from a variety of sources and media, including via the internet and at times pupils may themselves reflect or display views that may be discriminatory, prejudiced or extremist, including using derogatory language.
+The Prevent duty does not require teachers to carry out unnecessary intrusion into family life but as with any other safeguarding risk, they must take action when they observe behaviour of concern. - 28.4 Furthermore, the Trust is aware that young people can be exposed to extremist influences or prejudiced views from an early age, which emanate from a variety of sources and media, including via the internet and at times pupils may themselves reflect or display views that may be discriminatory, prejudiced or extremist, including using derogatory language.
 As part of whole schools' online safety programmes, we highlight the potential risks pupils may face in relation to online radicalisation and encourage students to report any concerns they may have for themselves or other students.

-25.0 Working in Partnership
+29.0 Working in Partnership

-25.1 When it is appropriate, a school will make a referral to the Channel programme.
+29.1 When it is appropriate, a school will make a referral to the Channel programme.
 Channel is a programme which focuses on providing support at an early stage to people who are identified as being susceptible to being drawn into terrorism.
 It provides a mechanism for schools to make referrals if they are concerned that an individual might be susceptible to radicalisation.
 An individual's engagement with the programme requires their consent at all stages.
 Contact will be made with parents/carers.